Kilo59/grit/README.md

 By default the `fallback_handler` will log a full exception traceback at the debug level using `self.logger`.

-To change this behavior, provide your own `fallback_handler` or explicitly set it a `None`.
+To change this behavior, provide your own `fallback_handler`.

 ```python
 >>> from grit import Grit